 How to make contributions

-Make contributions just like you would deposit into any other bank account: via payroll deductions, Internet banking, bank by mail or in person.
+Make contributions just like you would deposit into any other bank account: via payroll deductions, ACB2Go Digital banking, bank by mail or in person.
 If you participate in an employer sponsored plan, your employer can make contributions that are not taxed to either you or their company.
 Your employer may even provide a payroll deduction option in which they will deduct a set amount from your paycheck.